 Suspect in Española homicide arrested in Arizona

-Fabian Archuleta and Savina Rivas, 39, were arrested Wednesday afternoon by Yavapai County Sheriff's deputies, nearly two weeks after the fatal shooting of Juan Antonio Luiz Martinez, Española police Chief Mizel Garcia said.
+Fabian Archuleta, 39, and Savina Rivas, 33, were arrested Wednesday afternoon by Yavapai County Sheriff's deputies, nearly two weeks after the fatal shooting of Juan Antonio Luiz Martinez, Española police Chief Mizel Garcia said.

 "He basically locked himself in the vehicle and didn't want to get out, but we were able to talk him out of the vehicle eventually," Bauer said.